A collection of highlights from all of the 2017 honorees.

 Born in Tehran and raised in Vancouver, Roham has always viewed life through the lens of a camera.
 After graduating from University of Southern California School of Cinematic Arts, his background with cameras allowed him to find work as a Digital Imaging Technician for film, TV, and commercials.

 Roham’s passion for adventure as a dive master and a pilot have led him to shoot and operate in the air, underwater, and everywhere in between.
 With his two colleagues, he founded the Astronaut's Guild, a visionary company shooting stereoscopic and virtual reality for clients like Mercedes, Golden State Warriors, and Sony.

 Currently, he is in preproduction as cinematographer for a feature film set in Philadelphia this summer as well as doing Underwater work for the likes of Lorde, Natalie Portman and the 2024 Olympics.Watch Trailer

 Jen Schneider is an East Coast-based cinematographer whose narrative and documentary work has been screened at Cannes, Sundance, Doxa, and other international film festivals.

-Jen is honored with the International Camera Guild's Emerging Cinematographer Award (ECA) for her work on Unbound, written and directed by Maggie Mahrt at AFI’s Directing Workshop for Women.
+Jen is honored with the International Cinematographers Guild's Emerging Cinematographer Award for her work on Unbound, written and directed by Maggie Mahrt at AFI’s Directing Workshop for Women.
 The film was shot entirely in studio using an Arri Alexa EV with Cooke S4s, and a Sony F55 with Sony Primes for the vfx material.